last9/opentelemetry-examples/otel-collector/mariadb/README.md

-# MySQL/MariaDB Monitoring with OpenTelemetry
+# Monitoring MariaDB with OpenTelemetry

-A guide for setting up MySQL/MariaDB monitoring using mysqld_exporter and OpenTelemetry Collector with Last9.
+A guide for setting up MariaDB/MySQL monitoring using `mysqld_exporter` and OpenTelemetry Collector with Last9.
+It collects host metrics, MySQL metrics, and MySQL logs and sends them to Last9.

+## Supported versions:

+MySQL >= 5.6.
+MariaDB >= 10.3

 ## Installation